-Under the Trump administration, both DOL and the NLRB have pursued actions to reverse the Obama-era changes.
-Both DOL and the board have issued proposed regulations that would clear up confusion and protect employers from liability and litigation.
-NRF supports the new approach.
-In the meantime, however, legislation has been introduced in Congress that would codify the Obama standards as part of a larger pro-union, anti-employer labor law package known as the PRO Act.
-NRF is working to defeat that legislation.
+NRF welcomed the new regulations, saying they provide “much-needed legal certainty” that eliminates confusion regarding standard business relationships and protects employers from liability and litigation.
+Nonetheless, the Labor Department version has been challenged in court and legislation has been introduced in Congress that would codify the Obama standards as part of a larger pro-union, anti-employer labor law package known as the PRO Act.
+NRF is working to defeat that legislation

 Why it matters to retailers

-The joint employer issue is important to retailers because they regularly contract with third-party businesses to provide a variety of services in areas including information technology, distribution centers and warehouses, transportation and shipping, and facilities maintenance, among others.
+The joint employer issue is important to retailers because they regularly contract with third-party businesses to provide a variety of services in areas including information technology, distribution centers, shipping and facilities maintenance, among others.
 The significant changes to the standard under the previous administration created great uncertainty and opened retailers up to potential claims.

 NRF advocates for appropriate joint employer rules

-This April, DOL proposed new regulations that would restore certainty by emphasizing the actual exercise of control and adopting a four-part test that was set in a 1983 court case and had been used for decades.
-Under the proposed rules, a company could only be considered a joint employer if it actively exercises the power to hire and fire the employees in question, supervises and controls their work schedules and conditions of employment, determines their rate and method of payment and maintains the employees’ employment records.
+Under an NLRB ruling during the Obama administration and regulations issued by DOL shortly thereafter, a company could be considered a joint employer even if it had only indirect control or unexercised potential control over employees, overturning standards that had been in place more for decades.
+The new regulations issued in 2020 restore certainty by emphasizing the actual exercise of control and adopting a four-part test that was set in a 1983 court case.
+Under the new rules, a company can be considered a joint employer only if it actively exercises the power to hire and fire the employees in question, supervises and controls their work schedules and conditions of employment, determines their rate and method of payment and maintains the employees’ employment records.

-NRF submitted comments to DOL in June supporting the proposed new regulations, saying there has been “substantial confusion” about the joint employer standard due to numerous entities issuing decisions and guidance that conflict with one another, ignore precedent and disregard the original intent of the Fair Labor Standards Act.
-NRF said there is a “patchwork of various, conflicting and expansive standards and interpretations” that have left employers unsure of and unable to assess their exposure to joint employer liability.
+NRF supported the new regulations, saying there had been “substantial confusion” about the joint employer standard due to numerous entities issuing decisions and guidance that conflicted with one another and ignored precedent.
+NRF said a “patchwork of various, conflicting and expansive standards and interpretations” had left employers unsure of and unable to assess their exposure to joint employer liability